 Communications is comprised of five subgroups.
 Basketball Communications manages basketball media relations and institutes and enforces media policy and procedures for the leagues and the teams while overseeing media operations for all major events.
 Business Communications supports all business areas including Marketing Partnerships, Merchandising, Digital, Team Marketing & Business Operations, Player Programs, Social Responsibility and Marketing.
 International Communications supports the media relations efforts of regional offices around the world.
 Response Management is responsible for monitoring media coverage.
 Editorial manages internal communications and creates content highlighting the game for dissemination to the media.

 Digital Media’s mission is to bring the world courtside by providing the NBA experience for everyone, everywhere.
 The department creates and manages digital products (like mobile applications and virtual reality products) that extend the league’s global reach.
 The NBA is the most popular sports league on social media, and the Digital Media team manages all of the league’s social platforms.
-The department also works with NBA Digital (a joint venture between the NBA and Turner Sports) to manage and present best-in-class websites and digital products for the NBA, WNBA, NBA G League and all teams across the three leagues, and develops strategies for distributing content to our global regional offices and partners.
+The department also works with NBA Digital (a joint venture between the NBA and Turner Sports) to manage and present best-in-class websites and digital products for the NBA, WNBA, NBA G League, NBA 2K League and all teams across the four leagues, and develops strategies for distributing content to our global regional offices and partners.

 Facilities & Administration

-Administration oversees a range of operational and professional services for the NBA, WNBA, and NBA G League.
+Administration oversees a range of operational and professional services for the NBA, WNBA, NBA G League and NBA 2K League.
 The Facilities team ensures that the work environment is functional and well-maintained, and is responsible for office renovation design, overseeing equipment repairs and maintenance, and acting as the liaison between the league office and property management.
 Administration also manages mail, duplication, messenger, office supply, and catering services.
 The Risk Management and Insurance team utilizes various risk transfer mechanisms, such as insurance, and proactively identifies and minimizes risk to help to protect the NBA’s human, financial and physical assets.
-The Diversity and Inclusion (D&I) team, provides strategic guidance and serves as a catalyst for league-wide D&I strategies.
+The Diversity and Inclusion (D&I) team provides strategic guidance and serves as a catalyst for league-wide D&I strategies.
 The team is focused on ensuring that the NBA continues to have a diverse and inclusive mix of talent at all levels globally and that the full capacity of that talent is being leveraged.
 The team is also responsible for guiding supplier diversity and inclusion learning efforts.

 The Finance department partners with business leaders to provide decision support and financial rigor around business plans, business performance, market expansion, product launches and new initiatives.
 The “League Finance” team is responsible for business planning, financial reporting, decision support, and setting and monitoring the short- and long-term financial goals of the organization.
 The “Controllership” team oversees all the accounting, tax, treasury, accounts payable, accounts receivable and payroll functions.
 The “Team Finance” group provides analytical and transactional support to NBA teams and oversees the execution and compliance with key League-wide programs.